So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 Shaping your eCommerce store around coaching could be a clever business idea.
 You can command high rates, select your clients, and share your wisdom.

-People seek coaching for loads of different things, too.
+People seek coaching services for loads of different things, too.

 Business, sports, or even life skills – it’s likely you can find a coaching topic that fits your experience.